 Assess your carbon footprint and take steps to offset it

 Robust carbon measurement is doable with the help of software or a consultant.
 Once you’ve got the numbers, you want to offset them in a way that makes an impact.
 Greenwashing away your post-event carbon footprint isn’t going to get us the future that we want.

 So, what can your event planning partners do for you?
 Take FCM Meetings and Events, for example.
 They have teamed up with the South Pole to create a carbon offset calculator specifically for carbon-neutral meetings and events.
 You can offset everything from flights to food and choose from a range of global sustainability projects to support.

 Pay it forward

-Why not team up with non-profits or community programs to give away any leftover conference materials?
+Why not team up with non-profits or community programmes to give away any leftover conference materials?
 Sprinkle some sustainability magic into your event by hosting workshops, making donations, or setting aside a section to chat about a greener future for all!
 By getting involved in these initiatives, you'll create a more eco-friendly event and spread the critical message of sustainability.

 Finally, do a post-event audit

 After the onsite event, it's time to tackle any remaining barriers keeping you from reaching your sustainability goals.
 This is where a partner like FCM Meetings & Events can help you grow – in greener ways.
-We'll put on our detective hats, analyze what worked and what didn't, and devise solutions.
+We'll put on our detective hats, analyse what worked and what didn't, and devise solutions.
 By addressing these obstacles head-on, we'll create a culture where sustainability shines bright, and your team will be the rockstars of green event practices.